 - 49. Has your personal life changed as a result of this enterprise? - 50.
 What would you do differently if you were to start all over again? - 51.
 What things would you not change if you were to do this all again? - 52.
 Looking back on your experience, which of the following do you feel are the most critical: - a.
 Skills? - b.
 Attitude? - c.
 Knowledge? - 53.
 What are the things that you find personally satisfying and rewarding as an entrepreneur ? - 54.
 What advice would you give an aspiring entrepreneur? - 55.
 What are the most important lessons you have learned as a result of your experience?

 Entrepreneurship Interview Assignment Checklist

 Task Completed Initial Comments

-Entrepreneur -
+Entrepreneur L

 Identified

 Entrepreneur

 Contacted and

 Interview Arranged

 Interview Questions

 Finalized

 Interview conducted

 Interview

 Summarized

-Summarized

 Report Draft

-1

 Final Report

-Thenk you Note

 Thank-you Note

+-

 Other

 Entrepreneur Interview Rubric